 - 1. Welcome.
 Introductions of the TD, Provincial Sport Advisor, etc. - 2.
 Review schedule for next day plus any specific oddities, including bib pickup - 3.
 Weather and snow forecast - 4.
 Review stadium set up for the Interval Starts - 5.
-Review competition course(s) set up for 3.5 km Midget, 5 km Juvenile and 3.5 km Para categories; explain signage - 6.
+Review competition course(s) set up for 3.5 km (13 year olds), 5 km Juvenile (14 year olds) and 3.5 km Para categories; explain signage - 6.
 Selection of a coach for the jury, if needed.
 Review rules for submitting protests.
 (The TD leads this part) - 7.
 Questions